-The Superintendent shall serve as and perform the duties of the District's records management officer as prescribed by Local Government Code 203.023, and shall administer the District's records management program pertaining to local government records in compliance with the Local Government Records Act.
+The coordinator for property management shall serve as and perform the duties of the District's records management officer as prescribed by Local Government Code 203.023, and shall administer the District's records management program pertaining to local government records in compliance with the Local Government Records Act.

 The records management officer shall file his or her name with the Texas State Library and Archives Commission (TSLAC) within 30 days of assuming the position.

 The records management officer shall file with the TSLAC a written declaration that the District has adopted records control schedules that comply with records retention schedules issued by the TSLAC as provided by law.